morleym/furtive-handbook/docs/format-double-elim.md

   * The winner moves on
   * The loser either goes to losers bracket, or goes home
 * The "Losers Run"
-  * A timeless tale where a competitor drops into losers side, and strings together wins
+  * Double-Elimination features a potential story where a competitor drops into losers side, and strings together wins
 * Rematches can happen!
-  * The classic is a competitor being sent to losers, getting to grands, and rematching the competitor who beat them
+  * A story where a competitor is sent to losers, gets to grands, and rematches the competitor who beat them
-  * Competitors may also meet in winners bracket, and then meet again later in losers bracket
+  * Competitors may also meet in winners bracket, and then rematch in losers bracket
 * Bracket reset introduces a variance into runtime
   * Grand finals might be one match, or it might be two matches
 * Grand Finals can make or break excitement